OwnageBot/ownage_bot/README.md

 #### Input/output

-* `dialog_manager` handles both text and speech input, relaying the appropriate messages to and from other nodes and generating the responses
+* `dialog_manager` handles both text and speech input, relaying the appropriate messages to and from other nodes
 * `command_prompt` provides a command prompt for text input and output via curses
 * `screen_manager` displays the camera feed and other relevant information on the Baxter screen
 * `speech_processor` handles speech recognition and synthesis for (quasi-)natural dialog